-USC offers financial assistance and a variety of services for current military and veterans.
+USC is proud to offer a variety of services and funding options for eligible Active Duty and Veteran students, including the Engelstad Foundation Scholarship.
 In 2014, USC student-veterans received approximately $2.3 million in aid.
 Visit the Military and Veterans Initiatives page to learn more, including:

 - The latest news and events for USC’s military community

 - Links to USC-affiliated military research centers and institutes

 - Information on USC’s military-related programs and history of supporting service members